lwilletts/fwm/README.md

 ###### focus

-Focus a window id, or focus through the ordered stack of windows on screen.
+Focus a window id, or cycle through the ordered stack of windows on screen.
 Accepts piped window id to focus.

-TODO: cycle through windows on a given screen

 ###### full